eonsystemspbc/NEURD-sandbox/README.md

 ## Installation

-Setup a conda environment and install required packages via requirements.txt
+NEURD setup is described in the google doc: https://docs.google.com/document/d/1IIAmKmSCQTzmLVO1-CM9M0bBhKibLPTZQlnY2NYGoeM/edit

-NEURD setup is described in the google doc
+Running other scripts requires you to setup a conda environment and install required packages via requirements.txt

 ---